-Cultural resources include historic properties, cultural values, and traditional cultural practices.
+Cultural resources include historic properties, cultural values, and cultural practices.
 The ROI for cultural resources includes the summit and slopes above the Mauna Kea Saddle, from about 1,830 meters (m) (6,000 feet (ft)) above sea level (asl) to the highest summit cone, an area of special importance to Native Hawaiians.
-This assessment focuses primarily on the area that the Outrigger Telescopes Project would directly impact. the land around the W.M.
+This assessment focuses primarily on the area that the Outrigger Telescopes Project would directly impact, the land around the W.M.
 Keck Observatory where the telescopes would be built and the construction staging areas at the summit south of the W.M.
-Keck Observatory site and at Hale Pohaku.
+Keck Observatory site and at Hale Pōhaku.

-4.1.1.2 Impacts of the Outrigger Telescopes Project on Cultural Resources includes information on the practices and beliefs of Native Hawaiians.
-Information has been obtained through background research, the Environmental Impact Statement (EIS) scoping process and scoping meetings held in January 2004, town hall meetings held for NASA's earlier Environmental Assessment (EA), and Section 106 consultation meetings, supplemented with existing ethnographic interviews and oral histories (see Section 3.1.2.3)
+4.1.1.2 Impacts of the Outrigger Telescopes Project on Cultural Resources

+Impact Assessment Process.
+This section identifies the impact assessment process for archaeological and traditional cultural resources.
+This cultural impact evaluation includes information on the practices and beliefs of Native Hawaiians.
+Information has been obtained through background research, the Environmental Impact Statement (EIS) scoping process and scoping meetings held in January 2004, town hall meetings held for NASA's earlier Environmental Assessment (EA), and National Historic Preservation Act (NHPA) Section 106 consultation meetings, supplemented with existing ethnographic interviews and oral histories (see Section 3.1.2.3)